 Credit: Mary Coons

 Ever want to be a big architecture?
 Just grab a pencil and put your imagination on paper.
-To start with, you should have a good geometrical analysis with design of houses and structures.
+If you want to draw something complex, you need to analyze the design every tiny detail of the house.

 10. Abstract Art